Why Diversity Matters in the Wedding Industry

 There’s a difference between thinking you are inclusive in your brand versus actively and consistently demonstrating diversity.

 Be comfortable with being uncomfortable

-As a cishet, white woman, I know I need to unpack my privilege and intentionally give up power by prioritizing diversity, equity, and inclusion.
+As a white woman, I know I need to unpack my privileges and intentionally give up power by prioritizing diversity, equity, and inclusion.
 I have a fear of “getting it wrong” that often holds me back from truly engaging.
 Feeling like I should “stay in my lane” or that I don’t have the right to speak on these things.
 But, it’s not the job of marginalized folks to make our businesses more diverse.

 “[People of color] are expected to educate white people as to our humanity.
 Women are expected to educate men.
 Lesbians and gay men are expected to educate the heterosexual world.
 The oppressors maintain their position and evade their responsibility for their own actions.” — Audre Lorde, “Age, Race, Class and Sex: Women Redefining Difference” in Sister Outsider: Essays and Speeches